 Tobias Locker

-Tobias Locker received his PhD in art history at the Technical University of Berlin in 2011.
-In 2017 he was working as research assistant with the MoDe(s) Project.
-His current research focuses on the study of the material aspects of art objects and their connection to decolonial and ecological aspects of the early modern period and their reflections in contemporary art production.
-He has published on the instrumentalisation of art in the context of the World’s Fairs and the early period of Francoism.
+Tobias Locker received his PhD in Art History from the Technical University of Berlin in 2011.
+In 2017 he worked as a research assistant for the research project MoDe(s).
+His current research focuses on the study of material aspects of art objects and their connection to decolonial and ecological aspects of the Early Modern period as well as their reverberations in contemporary artistic practices.
+He has published on interior decoration of the early modern period and the instrumentalization of the arts in the context of the World’s Fairs and the early Franco period.

-Tobias has been a visiting scholar at the Bard Graduate Center in New York, the Instituto de Historia del Arte Argentino y Americano (IHAAA) at Universidad Nacional de La Plata in Argentina and the Deutsche Forum für Kunstgeschichte in Paris.
-He is currently teaching at the Université Jean Jaurès in Toulouse.
+Tobias has been a visiting professor at the Bard Graduate Center in New York, the Instituto de Historia del Arte Argentino y Americano (IHAAA) at the Universidad Nacional de La Plata in Argentina, and the Deutsche Forum für Kunstgeschichte in Paris.
+He is currently a professor at Saint Louis University Madrid.

 Publications

-Paula Barreiro-López, Carey Casten, Tobias Locker (dir.), The ‘Baroque’ in the Construction of a National Culture in Francoist Spain, Bulletin of Spanish Studies XVI, numéro spécial, vol. 5, 2014.
+Paula Barreiro-López, Carey Casten, Tobias Locker (eds.), The ‘Baroque’ in the Construction of a National Culture in Francoist Spain, Bulletin of Spanish Studies XVI, special iusse, vol. 5, 2014.

 Significant Publications